 of a desire to ensure your health and safety, as the number of COVID-19 cases in Los

 Angeles County continues to increase.

 You’ll be able to take the classes you need, delivered safely in an online format.
 And as always, you’ll have access to the same resources you need to help you succeed.
-You can also stay on course by registering for Winter 2021 and Spring 2021 beginning November 9, 2020.
+You can also stay on course by registering for Summer 2021 and Fall 2021 beginning May 17, 2021.
 Register today.

 Even though we remain in this online mode of instruction, Governor Newsom has issued directives regarding training and staffing of essential sectors during the pandemic.
-As with the 2020 Fall Semester that means a limited number of programs that prepare students for employment in essential industries will be allowed to hold face-to-face classes on campus during the 2021 Spring Semester.
+As with the 2021 Spring Semester that means a limited number of programs that prepare students for employment in essential industries will be allowed to hold face-to-face classes on campus during the 2021 Summer Session and Fall Semester.
 These classes will be held following all appropriate social distancing and safety protocols.

 El Camino College programs that are defined as essential under current state directives include the following sectors: Allied Health and Public Health, Emergency Services, and Critical Manufacturing.
 Specific courses that will be offered face-to-face can be found here.

 The majority of campus employees are working remotely, with only select essential personnel, such as Campus Police, allowed on site.
 Students, all other employees, and the public must remain off campus.
 These campus services are being delivered online: